-Ari Whitten: Nice.
+Ari: Nice.
 Take me through the big picture paradigm of your understanding of the interface of light and human health.
 I’m writing a book on this, it’s coming out later this year.
-I have my own way of conceptualizing this, but I think the fundamental thing is that there’s all kinds of layers to this story, there’s all kinds of physiological mechanisms beyond just the story that most people are aware of, which is the vitamin D story.
+I have my own way of conceptualizing this, but I think the fundamental thing is that there are all kinds of layers to this story, there are all kinds of physiological mechanisms beyond just the story that most people are aware of, which is the vitamin D story.

 How light powers human progress

-Ari Whitten: Okay.
+Ari: Okay.
 There’s a lot to unpack there.
-I want to come back to one of the things that you said towards the beginning, when you were reading what you had written.
-Something to the effect of how light is powering progress of the animal species, including humans.
+I want to come back to one of the things that you said towards the beginning when you were reading what you had written.
+Something to the effect of how light is powering the progress of the animal species, including humans.
 Please correct me if I’m misrepresenting what you said there.
 What do you mean by that?

 The wavelengths of sunlight and how they affect human physiology

-Ari Whitten: Yes, I get the gist of what you’re saying.
-Next layer to this is sunlight.
+Ari: Yes, I get the gist of what you’re saying.
+The next layer to this is sunlight.
 You said, and I agree with this, of course, is that you said, sunlight has a lot of different wavelengths that we’re missing that people are deficient in.
 You’ve alluded to some of those that you’ve mentioned in passing.
-Give me the breakdown of what specific wavelengths are present in sunlight that are not present in most people’s lives today because they’re living mostly indoor lives not getting sun.
+Give me the breakdown of what specific wavelengths are present in sunlight that is not present in most people’s lives today because they’re living mostly indoor lives not getting sun.
 What are those wavelengths?
 What are they doing physiologically?

 Matt: That’s a great, great question.
-The biggest wavelengths that everyone’s deficient in are ultraviolet, and infrared because basically no modern lighting, except incandescent and halogen bulbs, include either of those.
+The biggest wavelengths that everyone’s deficient in are ultraviolet, and infrared because basically no modern lighting, except incandescent and halogen bulbs, includes either of those.
 Incandescent and halogens at least include infrared.
 None of them include ultraviolet, except party black lights, which some people will use to make everyone’s white shirts glow in the dark at parties and clubs and discos and so on.
 Those are the only ultraviolet lights [crosstalk]

 The effects of UV light on cancer

-Ari Whitten: Let me interrupt just for one second, I want to jump back to UV before we get into red and infra red.
+Ari: Let me interrupt just for one second, I want to jump back to UV before we get into red and infrared.
 I like how you outline the mechanisms there.
-I think you did an excellent job because there’s a bunch of layers to the story as you outlined beyond just vitamin D, that we know are linked with various health benefits.
+I think you did an excellent job because there’s a bunch of layers to the story as you outlined beyond just vitamin D, which we know are linked with various health benefits.
 Now, some of the arguments the logic you’re using is sort of, and to be clear, I don’t disagree with it but–

-Ari Whitten: More naturalistic logic that appeals to people who come from a naturalistic paradigm, which I would include both you and I but it’s like, well, we can look at the fact that our cells are designed to absorb or happen to absorb specific wavelengths of light in these frequencies in these in these wavelengths.
-We can look at the fact that our bodies actually produce beta endorphin as you pointed out, that creates this pleasant sensation, this painkilling, opiate like blissful sensation and the fact that humans are sun seeking, like people like going out into the sun and sun tanning, and it feels good.
-You can make these very basic common sense observations and from that level of common sense of the very fact that people like going out in the sun and it feels good to sunbathe, to the fact that we know clear mechanisms of why some of that takes place from beta endorphin and how that affects the brain and creates these kind of feel good effect.
+Ari: More naturalistic logic that appeals to people who come from a naturalistic paradigm, which I would include both you and I but it’s like, well, we can look at the fact that our cells are designed to absorb or happen to absorb specific wavelengths of light in these frequencies in these in these wavelengths.
+We can look at the fact that our bodies actually produce beta-endorphin as you pointed out, that creates this pleasant sensation, this painkilling, opiate-like blissful sensation, and the fact that humans are sun-seeking, like people like going out into the sun and sun tanning, and it feels good.
+You can make these very basic common sense observations and from that level of common sense of the very fact that people like going out in the sun and it feels good to sunbathe, to the fact that we know clear mechanisms of why some of that takes place from beta-endorphin and how that affects the brain and creates these kinds of feel-good effect.